South Korea agrees to biggest increase in its share of cost for U.S. troops in years

+The increase under the multi-year pact takes South Korea’s contribution for 2021 to 1.18 trillion won ($1.03 billion) and settles a long-running dispute that had strained ties between Seoul and Washington during Donald Trump’s presidency.

-The increase will take South Korea’s contribution this year to 1.18 trillion won ($1.03 billion).
-Former U.S. President Donald Trump had accused South Korea of “free-riding” on U.S. military might and demanded that it pay as much as $5 billion a year.
+Even as he warmed to North Korea’s leader, Trump had accused ally South Korea of “free-riding” on U.S. military might and demanded that it pay as much as $5 billion a year.
+Trump had rejected a similar first-year increase offered by Seoul during failed talks under his administration.

 “The agreement resolved the longest-ever vacuum that had lasted about a year and three months,” South Korea’s chief negotiator, Jeong Eun-bo, told a televised briefing.